-Objective Strategy Concrete Pictorial Abstract Using concrete and pictorial strategies to inform Skip counting in multiples of 2, 5, 10 from zero Use concrete objects to represent multiples of 2, 5 and 10.
-Use pictures to represent multiples of 2, 5 and $\begin{array}{c c} \\ \hline \\ $ the abstract (equation). $4 \times 5 = 20$ $2 \times 4 = 8$ Multiplication Making equal groups and counting the total Use objects to make equal groups.
-Draw to show 2 x 3 = 2 x 3 = 6 Solve multiplications using repeated addition 3+3+3=12 How many groups?
+Objective Strategy Concrete Pictorial Abstract Using concrete and pictorial strategies to inform the abstract (equation ).
+Skip counting in multiples of 2, 5, 10 from zero Use concrete objects to represent multiples of 2, 5 and 10.
+Use pictures to represent multiples of 2, 5 and $ \begin{array}{c c} $ 4 x 5 = 20 2 x 4 = 8 Multiplication Making equal groups and counting the total Use objects to make equal groups.
+Draw to show 2 x 3 = 2 x 3 = 6 Solve multiplications using repeated addition 3+3+3+3=12 How many groups?
 How many is there altogether?
 3 + 3 + 3 + 3 = 12 2 + 2 + 2 = 6 Use concrete objects to share into a number of groups.
-Add all of the groups together. and adding together.
+Add all of the groups together.
+Represent repeated addition by finding groups and adding together.

-Objective Strategy Concrete Pictorial Abstract Using concrete and pictorial strategies to inform the abstract (equation).
+Objective Strategy Concrete Pictorial Abstract Using concrete and pictorial strategies to inform the abstract (equation ).
 Division Sharing objects into groups Share objects equally.
 There are 4 smiley faces.
 Circle two groups.
 4 ÷ 2 = 2